All-Negro Comics

-All-Negro Comics, published in 1947, was a single-issue, small-press American comic book that represents the first known comics magazine written and drawn solely by African-American writers and artists.
+All-Negro Comics is a 1947 American comic book that represents the first known comics magazine written and drawn solely by African-American writers and artists.
+Edited by Orrin Cromwell Evans, the comic anthology published a single issue with small circulation and sales.

 Publication history

 African-American journalist Orrin Cromwell Evans was "the first black writer to cover general assignments for a mainstream white newspaper in the United States" when he joined the staff of the Philadelphia Record.
 Evans was a member of the NAACP and a strong proponent of racial equality.
 After the Record closed in 1947, Evans thought he could use the comic-book medium to further highlight "the splendid history of Negro journalism".

 Evans partnered with former Record editor Harry T. Saylor, Record sports editor Bill Driscoll, and two others to found the Philadelphia publishing company All-Negro Comics, Inc., with himself as president.

 In mid-1947, the company published one issue of All-Negro Comics, a 48-page, standard-sized comic book with a typical glossy color cover and newsprint interior.
 It was copyrighted July 15, 1947, with a June 1947 issue date, and its press run and distribution are unknown.
 Unlike other comic books of the time, it sold for 15 cents rather than 10 cents.